What is WRAP®?

 We provide an initial template/booklet but reinforce the importance of WRAP® being a live document and that they can go off and be as creative with it as they like – giving the examples of photographs and drawings.

 WRAP® for teams to remain well

-For external clients we provide sessions for up to 10 staff members per group.
-We are also available to offer Team WRAP® sessions looking at how teams can remain “well” and cohesive.
+For external clients, we provide sessions for up to 10 staff members per group.
+We are also available to offer Team WRAP® sessions, where teams can experience looking at how teams can remain “well” and cohesive.